-The Library preserves a large quantity of its own administrative records from 1602 to the present.
-They reflect the various aspects of the work of the Library over four centuries (though few series are complete for the whole period), including: Curators' minutes and reports; accounts and bills; correspondence with donors and depositors, and papers about the acquisition of collections.
+The Library preserves a large quantity of its own administrative records from 1602 to the present day.
+These reflect the various aspects of the work of the Library over four centuries (though few series are complete for the whole period) including but not limited to:

 Please see Finding Aids - Early Modern & Modern Manuscripts at the Bodleian Library for more information.

 The Library's pre-1801 printed catalogues are available online via EEBO and ECCO, along with the Benefactor's Register.
-Please search SOLO for the following titles and limit your results to Online Versions only.
+Please search SOLO and limit your results to Online Resources only.
+For help finding these catalogues, please contact firstname.lastname@example.org.

 Bodleian Adversaria: An Early-Modernist's Miscellany by Dr. William Poole.